Drop-in Workshop Information

 Do you have difficulty managing the stress, anxiety, depression, or interpersonal relationships in your life?
 This dynamic rotating 3-week seminar is a crash course in teaching reliance skills to make the most out of your time at USF and in counseling.
 These skills will help you be more present with your experiences, learn how to let go of unnecessary thoughts and feelings, clarify your values, and take action to move towards a valued and better life.

 Join all three sessions to build upon the skills learned or drop-in as needed!

-Are you grieving the death of a loved one or anticipate the loss of someone terminally ill?
+Are you grieving the death of a loved one or anticipating the loss of someone terminally ill?
 Have you experienced loss in other ways such as loss of relationship, divorce, loss to addiction, etc.?
-Election season during a pandemic can further amplify feelings of loss or anticipated loss.
-The Counseling Center would like to offer a space for support.
 This support space will assist students in coping with the bereavement experience, creating comfortable ways to discuss their feelings and making new ways to honor their relationships.